wyattcast44-side-project-graveyard/MS-Access-VBA-Libraries/README.md

 ### Logger
 The Logger library will provide easy to use and configure methods to log errors and activity in your database.

+### Middleware
+The Middleware library will provide an flexible, easy to use, authorization system for managing roles and permission for your database.

 ### Outlook
 The Outlook library will provide easy to use and configure methods to perform common tasks in MS Outlook.